plumvillage/newsletter/src/2024/en/articles/br-thien-chi--blossoming-trees.md

 Since I was a novice, I have always tried to rediscover what happiness is.
 As a layman, I simply followed my desires believing that their fulfillment would make me happy.
 I used to desire being surrounded by and owning things I liked, being with people I loved, going to places I admired, etc. But as a monk, I can’t take refuge in that kind of happiness.
 A monastic practices to look beyond these desires and discover a deeper happiness.
 If I am not able to be with the things and people I love, then where should I search for happiness?

 The UK and Ireland tour has helped me realize that love was something I used to associate with people, objects and places.
 In reality, love, as well as compassion, is something that my mind and body generate.
-As a monk, I aspire to keep practicing to get in touch with these q u alities within me and to train my mind to see them around me.
-Thay said that “Understanding is love’s other name. ’’ So, I continue to practice listening more deeply to myself.
+As a monk, I aspire to keep practicing to get in touch with these qualities within me and to train my mind to see them around me.
+Thay said that “understanding is love’s other name.”
+So, I continue to practice listening more deeply to myself.

 If I nourish the seeds of love and compassion in me, then I will continue to see the world as a beautiful place and be able to connect with others, as well as help them recognize their seeds of love and compassion.
 The stronger these seeds grow within, the easier it will be for me to recognize them in my surroundings.